influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/troubleshooting/frequently-asked-questions.md

 - Amazon EBS volume limits size to ~16TB
 - Linux ext3 file system limits size ~16TB
-- Linux ext4 file system limits size to ~exabyte (with file size limit ~16TB)
+- Linux ext4 file system limits size to ~1EB (with file size limit ~16TB)

 If you anticipate growing over 16TB per volume/file system, we recommend finding a provider and distribution that supports your storage requirements.